xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

 .. figure:: images/init.png
    :align: center

-   SimplyModbus Configuration

 - Send a command as 'Read Coil' (load read_coil config from $\\app_modbus_tcp\\simplymodbus_config\\).
 This will read the status of GPIO LED on XA-SK-GPIO slice card.
-To read the status of the other three LEDs, change the ``First Coil`` value in the SimplyModbus application.
+To read the status of the other three LEDs, change the ``First Coil`` value in the SimplyModbus application to one of the values as mentioned below.
+The result is a byte containing the status of LEDs arranged as bit positions.
+For example, Bit0 represents status of LED0, and so on...
+A value of '1' in the bit field represents 'LED is OFF' and '0' represents 'LED is ON'.

    ============ ===================
    First coil    LED on Slice card
    ============ ===================
    1             0
    2             1